Common Questions

 Backyard Chickens By-law

- 4.
-The coop shall comply with section 3.2 (Accessory Structures), and in addition, shall maintain a minimum setback of 3m to any lot line.
+4. There is a single detached dwelling on the property and the coop complies with section 3.2 (Accessory Structures), and the minimum setbacks of 3m to any lot line.

 Horses